wonchoe/tabler-icons-font-picker/README.md

 ## 🧾 License

 MIT — use, modify and share freely 🚀
-Icons belong to their respective authors (Tabler, Bootstrap, FontAwesome, etc).
+Icons belong to their respective author Tabler.
 Attribution is appreciated.

----

-## 🤝 Contributing

-PRs are welcome!
-Help improve the picker, submit your icon categories, or contribute styling & UX.

 ---